 Myth #6: Probiotics Aren’t for Everyone

-And while it’s true that people with these issues can greatly benefit from probiotics, they aren’t the only ones who can gain something from taking them.
+And while it’s true that people with these issues can greatly benefit from certain probiotics, they aren’t the only ones who can gain something from taking them.

 Understanding Probiotics: Myths and Facts

 Probiotics for gut health have become increasingly popular over the past decade, and it’s easy to see why.
-And while probiotics can make a healthy addition to one’s lifestyle, the amount of misinformation on the internet can become overwhelming.
+However, while probiotics can make a healthy addition to one’s lifestyle, the amount of misinformation on the internet can become overwhelming.

 That’s why educating yourself about probiotics is important; understanding the myths and facts will help you make more informed decisions about your health!